 When in doubt, ask fellow teachers for their feedback.
 Skillshare is a thriving community of active teachers and you can take part by joining our class on building your student following.
 Here, you can ask teachers for their advice and in turn help another teacher.
 Make use of the resources available to you on Skillshare to learn all that you can learn on marketing and building a following.
 You’ll be surprised by the takeaways you’ll discover that will make you more and more successful over time.

 2. Develop a curriculum and class schedule

 Put your learnings toward developing your channel curriculum.
 Consistent teaching is the way that teachers earn more revenue, grow their Skillshare following, and improve their students’ experience.

 Aside from the feedback you collected from your first class, you should also ask yourself what you want to be known for on Skillshare.
 Carve out your place as the fill in the blank expert by designing a series of classes on that topic and setting a publishing schedule to stake your claim as an expert.
-Since the most popular Skillshare class topics are bite-sized and focused, there is no limit to the number of classes you can teach.
+There is no limit to the number of classes you can teach.

 Before you begin class planning, remember that your classes should be standalone.
 In other words, students should be able to watch any of your classes, in any order, without having another class as a prerequisite.
 No class should depend entirely on another.
 This helps you reach a wider audience of students of all levels.

 But standalone doesn’t mean that you forgo consistency.
 Creating a sense of cohesion in your channel helps you claim your spot as an expert for your category.
 There are three types of classes that we think work well on Skillshare: